mnit-rtmc/iris/docs/gate_arms.md

 # Gate Arms

-Select `View ➔ Gate Arm Arrays` menu item
+Select `View ➔ Gate Arm` menu item

 Gate arms are traffic control devices which restrict access to a section of roadway.
 They are commonly used for on-ramps or reversible lanes.